wwsalmon/portfolio/_posts/2021-01-24-the-importance-of-theory-to-revolution-notes-on-lenins-what-is-to-be-done-chapter-1.md

 ---
-title: The importance of theory to revolution | Notes on Lenin's "What Is To Be Done?", Chapter 1
+title: The Importance of Theory to Revolution | Notes on Lenin's "What Is to Be Done?", Chapter 1
 layout: post
 date: '2021-01-24 23:15:26'